-On January 2, 2013, the Company entered into an employment agreement with Mr. Schmertz to replace the prior, expired agreement, under which Mr. Schmertz has served as the Company's Brand Director for a term that commenced on January 1, 2013 and expired on December 31, 2014.
+Robert Schmertz.
+On January 2, 2013, the Company entered into an employment agreement with Mr. Schmertz, the former Brand Director of the Company, to replace a prior, expired agreement, under which Mr. Schmertz served as the Company's Brand Director for a term that commenced on January 1, 2013 and expired on December 31, 2014.
 The 2013 agreement provided for an annual base salary of \$725,000 and a monthly automobile allowance of \$1,500 during the term of the agreement and additional compensation and bonuses, if any, at the absolute discretion of the Board of Directors.
 Pursuant to the 2013 agreement, on January 4, 2013, Mr. Schmertz was granted 25,000 shares of the Company's Common Stock (the number of shares indicated having been adjusted for an October 1, 2013 three-for-two stock split effected as a stock dividend), subject to certain restrictions.
-These restricted shares of Common Stock, which were issued under the 2006 Plan, will vest in five substantially equal annual installments, which commenced on January 4, 2014.

-By virtue of a new employment agreement dated March 9, 2015, the Company has extended Mr. Schmertz's employment for a term commencing March 9, 2015 through December 31, 2016 at an annual base salary of \$761,250 and for a monthly car allowance of \$1,500.
+These restricted shares of Common Stock, which were issued under the 2006 Plan, were vesting in five substantially equal annual installments, which commenced on January 4, 2014.
+By virtue of an employment agreement dated March 9, 2015, Mr. Schmertz was receiving an annual base salary of \$761,250 and a monthly car allowance of \$1,500 for the 2015 Fiscal Year.
 In addition, pursuant to such employment agreement, on March 20, 2015, Mr. Schmertz was granted 20,000 shares of the Company's Common Stock, subject to certain restrictions.
-These restricted shares of Common Stock, which were issued under the 2006 Plan, will vest in three substantially equal annual installments, commencing on the third anniversary of the grant date.
+These restricted shares of Common Stock, which were issued under the 2006 Plan, were scheduled to vest in three substantially equal annual installments, commencing on the third anniversary of the grant date.
+On June 4, 2015, Mr. Schmertz tendered his resignation of employment, effective immediately.
+In connection with his resignation of employment, the Company and Mr. Schmertz entered into a resignation agreement and general release, pursuant to which Mr. Schmertz is receiving severance beginning May 29, 2015 and continuing until December 31, 2016 at an annualized rate of \$380,625 (one-half of Mr. Schmertz's annual base salary for the 2015 Fiscal Year) payable at regular payroll intervals.
+In the 2015 Fiscal Year, prior to his resignation, Mr. Schmertz received a total of \$246,291 in base salary under his employment agreement and, after his resignation, Mr. Schmertz received a total of \$219,591 in severance payments pursuant to the resignation agreement and general release between Mr. Schmertz and the Company.
+All shares of Common Stock awarded to Mr. Schmertz under the 2006 Plan that were unvested on the date of Mr. Schmertz's resignation were automatically forfeited pursuant to the award forfeiture provisions of the 2006 Plan.